Today I want to share a few tips and ideas around envelope art for the unartistic.

-Any envelope can be made to look lovely with washi tape, stampers, stickers, a wax sealing kit and brightly coloured pens, such as fineliners and gel pens.
+Any envelope can be made to look lovely with washi tape, stamps kit, stickers, a wax sealing kit and brightly coloured pens, such as fineliners and gel pens.
 Of course you do not need all of these things, so I’d suggest a pack of gel pens and a couple of rolls of washi tape to start you off.
 Check out my Pen Pal store on Amazon if you’d like more inspiration.

 Now that you have all that you need you can get going.
 You can play around with labelling envelopes, decorating them and sealing them, with a few of these ideas:

 Do you send snail mail?
 If so, how do you pretty up your envelopes?